katereverie/JavaScript/curriculum/curriculum-projects/Platformer-Game/keyTakeaways.md

 ### canvasVariable.fillStyle = ...
 ### canvasVariable.fillRect(x, y, width, height)

+## `requestAnimationFrame()` web API
+takes a callback and is used to update the animation on screen.
+This is how players' positions are updated in real time.
+## `clearRect(x, y, width, height)` web API
+takes four arguments as shown above.

 ## How to represent gravity in platformers?

 ## How to design a platformer in which the size of the elements in the game are *responsive* and *adapt* to different *screen sizes*?